BBSP Preview Weekend

 UNC offers a highly collaborative research environment, and our students receive outstanding doctoral and career training.
 UNC is 1 of only 17 institutions awarded an NIH training grant (BEST award) to provide students exposure to various career options.
-Diverse Issues in Higher Education recently (December 2018) ranked UNC Chapel Hill 1st nationally for PhD completion by African-American scholars in the biological and biomedical sciences and 5th nationally for total minority PhD completion in the biological and biomedical sciences.
-Additionally, the BBSP provides students access to nearly 400 faculty affiliated with 14 PhD programs in the Schools of Medicine, Pharmacy, Public Health, Dentistry, and the College of Arts and Sciences.
+Diverse Issues in Higher Education recently (December 2019) ranked UNC Chapel Hill 1st nationally for PhD completion by African-American scholars in the biological and biomedical sciences and 3rd nationally for total minority PhD completion in the biological and biomedical sciences.
+Additionally, the BBSP provides students access to >300 faculty affiliated with 14 PhD programs in the Schools of Medicine, Pharmacy, Public Health, Dentistry, and the College of Arts and Sciences.
 Our vibrant and diverse research community is an outstanding place to launch your research career, and Chapel Hill and the surrounding areas are a great place to live.

 Who Should Apply?

 Interested students must complete an online application and submit the required materials.
 Space is limited, so applications must be completed by the deadline.
 As we are unable to accept any late materials, please make sure that all of your application materials (including reference letters) are submitted prior to the deadline.
-Required materials include: reference letters from two individuals who can describe your research achievements for potential success in graduate school, unofficial transcript(s), and an essay.
+Required materials include: reference letters from two individuals who can describe your research achievements for potential success in graduate school, unofficial transcript(s), CV, and an essay.

 Application Instructions -Click HERE to access the application.

-- An essay that includes the following:
+- An Interest Statement that includes the following:

 - Statement of your career goals and why you wish to attain a PhD